 However, there are limitations, as Ziese makes clear: "Working from home is not the right thing for everyone: For example, working in a company also requires personal communication with one another.
 You have to decide on a case-by-case basis whether a task can be done at home or if collusion requires office presence. "

 SMEs are having a hard time with the topic

 Significantly more difficult than large corporations are medium-sized companies with the topic, as Steffen Schoch, Managing Director of Economic Development North Black Forest, states: "Few have home office regulations, or if they do not comment on it," says Schoch and adds:

 "Particularly in owner-managed companies there is a special trust between the boss and employees, which, so the fear, could suffer from the spatial distance."
 Although could, so Schoch, flexible, family-friendly working hours, especially in rural areas, a huge competitive advantage for employers, the want to be attractive to young talents.
 "But many companies have not realized that they can profit from it."

 Flexible working hours required by young employees

-Securing skilled workers was also the decisive argument in favor of the more flexible working hours for the medium-sized company Hansgrohe: "Our location in Schiltach has other advantages than a big city.
+Securing skilled workers was also the decisive argument for the medium-sized company Hansgrohe in flexibilising working hours: "Our location in Schiltach has other advantages than a big city.